jlehrer1/big-csv/README.md

-# Transpose csv
-A small Python library to transpose large csv files that can't fit in memory.
+# transposecsv: A small Python library to transpose large csv files that can't fit in memory.

 Suppose you have an `p x m` matrix where your original data is `m` points samples with `p` features, or in `m` points in `p` dimensional space.
 Then we want the column space to be the features, that is, we'd like to consider the `m x p` data matrix.
 This small library is for performing this calculation on arbitrarily large csv files.